codesharedot/nexo-price-gnome-ticket/README.md

-# cardano price gnome ticket
+# monero price gnome ticket

-Gnome 3 desktop ticker for cardano price with Python and argos.
-Rename to cardano.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for monero price with Python and argos.
+Rename to monero.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org